Trainy-ai/nodify/README.md

 tensorboard --logdir log/resnet18/
 ```

-Take a look at our [quickstart guide](https://github.com/Trainy-ai/nodify) to learn about the different graph views and how you can use them to debug your multinode training.

 ## Development

 To view the plugin for development, create a virtual environment, install the requirements, and install the plugin.